 Note: You could download the debs manually and install locally with dpkg -i, however dpkg can’t resolve external dependencies (like libdbd-mysql) and thus often fails.
 Just use the repo, it’s easier!

-sudo apt-get dist-upgrade since there is a new mysql-server-core package in the dependency mix (both for 5.0 and 5.1).
+You must use sudo apt-get dist-upgrade since there is a new mysql-server-core package in the dependency mix (both for 5.0 and 5.1).
 Regular upgrade does not allow new packages to be installed even for a dependency.
 Don’t worry, the dist-upgrade term is misleading, it does not upgrade you to the next distro version.

 Upgrading from 5.0 (stock distro or OurDelta) to 5.1 should be ok, we’ve tested this just with the packages.
 Naturally, there may be aspects in your application that need to be checked.